Sonic-Amiga/OpenWB/README.md

 * On previously unmodified board the controller will be read-protected.
 Deactivate the fuse. **WARNING** This action completely erases any original firmware from the microcontroller.
 It is **IRREVERSIBLE**
 * Flash your new firmware

+NOTE: SWD interface works fine without Reset line, you need it only if you've done something stupid like disabling SWD pins.